YuryMarshall/react-academy/README.md

 # Run application

-You can open index.html in your browser
+Open 'index.html' in your browser to use an app.